-When buying a home, it can be tempting to do so without using a real estate agent.
-You think, "Can they be trusted?", or "If I can do it on your own, why not?".
-However, going into the home-buying arena on your own can present many risks that can damage your bank account, your chance at a dream home and your future investments.
-Keep reading to learn more about the risks of buying a home without using a real estate agent.
+Attempting to purchase a home on your own can present many risks that can damage your bank account, your chance at a dream home and future investments.
+Keep reading to learn more about the numerous risks of buying a home without using a real estate agent.

 Overpaying for a Home

-Unless you are extremely knowledgeable about market trends and home appraisals, you are probably going to overpay on a home if you don't have a real estate agent guiding you.
-Oftentimes, homes that are For Sale By Owner (FSBO) are overpriced to begin with.
-Sellers can easily overestimate the value of their home, and if you aren't aware of that, you'll end up paying more for a home than the actual value.
+In most cases, homes that are listed For Sale By Owner (FSBO) are overpriced.
+Sellers can easily overestimate the value of their home, and if you aren't aware of that, you'll end up paying more than the actual value.

 Lack of Neighborhood Knowledge

-Many agents specialize in specific neighborhoods or communities.
-Because of this, they usually know the ins-and-outs of that area more than the people who actually live there!
-They're knowledgeable about what other properties in the area are selling at, how a home's value may increase or decrease in the future, school ratings, safety and much more.
+Many real estate agents specialize their services to specific neighborhoods or communities.
+Because of this, they usually know the ins and outs of an area more than most.
+They're knowledgeable about what other properties in the area are selling at, how a home's value may increase or decrease in the future, school ratings, safety and more.

-If you're looking into buying a home in a neighborhood that you know nothing about, an agent would be a great asset to have.
-After all, you're not just purchasing a home, but you're making an investment for your future.
+Having a real estate agent on your team will be a great asset if you're looking into buying a home in a neighborhood you are not familiar with.
+After all, you're not just purchasing a home, you're investing in your future.

 Misunderstanding of Laws, Regulations and Contracts

-Buyers agents are well-versed when it comes to inspections.
-They understand which inspections are necessary, which inspections are not, and which inspectors to choose to get the job done.
-If you try to do this on your own, you may end up purchasing a house with serious problems, or spending too much money on unreasonable inspection requests.
+Buyer's agents are well-versed when it comes to inspections.
+They understand what type of inspections are necessary and which inspectors can get the job done.
+If you try booking an inspection without an agent, you may end up purchasing a house with serious problems or spending too much money on unreasonable inspection requests.

 Overpaying on Closing Costs

-Closing costs can already be a bit confusing and present last-minute fees you didn't realize you'd have to pay.
+Closing costs can already be confusing and present last-minute fees you didn't realize you'd have to pay.
 You don't want to end up footing the bill for all closing costs just because you didn't know any better.
-If you are represented by an agent, they will be able to break down and explain what the closing costs will be, and they can negotiate with the seller what costs you will cover and what costs the seller will cover.
+If you are represented by an agent, they can break down and explain the amount of your closing costs, and they can negotiate with the seller what you will cover and what the seller will cover.

-To avoid these risks, it is best to find a trusted real estate agent.
+To avoid these risks, find a trusted real estate agent here.
 As long as you do proper research and interview prospective agents, you'll find the right fit for you!
 For more advice during the buying/selling process, visit www.crye-leike.com/blogs.